The Importance of Technology in Customer Service

 Customer: (disconnects and dials help desk)

 If you invest in a chatbot, don’t go for a budget choice.
-Similarly, it can be useful to have a live chat option that sits next to the chatbot function.
+Equally, it can be useful to have a live chat option that sits next to the chatbot function.

 Interactive voice response (IVR) menus

-IVR can also be helpful for directing customers to the right person.
-However, again, you need to be careful.
+IVR can also help direct customers to the right person.
+However, again, you need to be careful on how exactly you apply this.

 New call-to-action